Bleeding Between Periods: What it Means

 When should breakthrough bleeding be considered an emergency?

-This type of unusual bleeding could be caused by a fibroid or polyp, but in most cases it’s an early symptom of a precancerous lesion or cancer itself.
+This type of unusual bleeding may be due to a fibroid or polyp, but in most cases, it’s an early symptom of a precancerous lesion or cancer itself.

 We recommend you read: Symptoms of Colon Cancer in Women

 What tests should be done?